-- On the machine, ensure that the actuating force / the supply pressure do not drop while the product - If no precautions have been taken on the machine to maintain the actuating force / the supply pressure, it is prohibited to use this product on the machine. - Pay attention to the operating instructions for the machine tool.
+- On the machine, ensure that the actuating force / the supply pressure do not drop while the product is in use. - If no precautions have been taken on the machine to maintain the actuating force / the supply pressure, it is prohibited to use this product on the machine. - Pay attention to the operating instructions for the machine tool.